1st Fallschirm-Panzer Division Hermann Göring: Air Force control – early missions

 At the beginning of 1936 the regiment was ready to fight again.
 At that time all organized resistance against the NSDAP had been eliminated.
 During this time, the regiment served Göring as a personal bodyguard and covered Hitler's headquarters with its anti-aircraft guns.
-During this time the IV.
-(Jäger-) Bataillon/RGG and the 15th Pioneer Company (15.
-Pionier-Kompanie) were assigned to the Döberitz Aviation School for parachute training; at the end of 1937 these units were renamed IV.Fallschirmschützen-Bataillon (Parachute Rifle Battalion).
+During this time the I. (Jäger-) Bataillon/RGG and the 15th Pioneer Company (15.
+Pionier-Kompanie) were assigned to the Döberitz Aviation School for parachute training; at the end of 1937 these units were renamed I.Fallschirmschützen-Bataillon (Parachute Rifle Battalion).
 The battalion was separated from the regiment in March 1938, sent to the training grounds of Stendal and transformed into the I./Fallschirmjäger-Regiment 1, the first paratrooper unit of the Wehrmacht.

 The regiment participated in the so-called Blumenkrieg (Flower Wars), taking part in the annexation of Austria (Anschluss); being among the first units to cross the border.
 Two companies landed by Junkers Ju 52/3m transport planes at Aspern Airport near Vienna.
 The unit remained in-country for several weeks on duty in Wiener Neustadt.
 The Regiment General Göring was also involved in the occupation of the Sudetenland in October 1938 and the occupation of the rest of Czechoslovakia in March 1939; after which, the regiment undertook guard duties at the strategically important Skoda vehicle works.